JinxuanHu/cmpe283-assignment1/README.md

 # cmpe283-assignment1

 ## Members
 Jinxuan Hu (013728936) Xuan Shi(013856401)

 ## Contribution of team members
-Jinxuan Hu
+Jinxuan Hu ----Download VMvare Fusion and install Ubuntu20.04, setup the enrironment and write code for ProcessBased and Secondary procbased controls.

-Xuan Shi
+Xuan Shi ---- Download VMvare Fusion and install Ubuntu20.04,setup the enrironment  and write ernel code for Entry and Exit controls.

 ## Environment setup
 1. Download and install VMvare Fusion from VMvare official website.
 2. Create a new virtual machine and choose Ubuntu 20.04 as the guesting operating system.